 One case where this might make sense is to make use of already deployed server pairs5 - but update them with SC//HyperCore centralized management functionality and autonomous orchestration capabilities.

-These configurations provide the centralized management, monitoring, and deployment capability of SC//Platform and may be suitable for locations and applications that are not sensitive to downtime or that are “stateless” in that they do not create/update data that needs to be protected in real-time.
+These configurations provide the centralized management, monitoring, and deployment capability of SC//Platform and may be suitable for locations and applications that are not sensitive to downtime or that are “stateless” in that they do not create/update data that needs to be protected in real time.
 Recovery in those cases might be to simply redeploy a new appliance and applications from templates.
-However, they do experience many of the same limitations with systems described above.
-For example, not only would a single SC//HyperCore node not allow immediate local failover in the event of a server failure, options like non-disruptive rolling upgrades with applications running are obviously not an option unlike clustered SC//HyperCore configurations.
+However, they do experience many of the same limitations with the systems described above.
+For example, not only would a single SC//HyperCore node not allow immediate local failover in the event of a server failure, options like non-disruptive rolling upgrades with applications running are obviously not an option, unlike clustered SC//HyperCore configurations.

-Both of these configurations offer upgrade and expansion paths to higher level of functionality by adding additional SC//HyperCore nodes down the line to provide full three-node cluster functionality and benefits.
+Both of these configurations offer upgrade and expansion paths to a higher level of functionality by adding additional SC//HyperCore nodes down the line to provide full three-node cluster functionality and benefits.

-1 Beyond the scope of this paper -- it’s also important to consider full recovery time requirements for applications – including the entire OS, application software, and data, as well as historical retention policies to allow roll back in the event of undesirable changes such as ransomware, failed OS, or application updates or data corruption.
-SC//Platform offers scheduled snapshot retention, remote snapshot replication to centralized data center or cloud as well as third party backup software integrations to comprehensively address these needs across edge locations.
+1 Beyond the scope of this paper -- it’s also important to consider full recovery time requirements for applications – including the entire OS, application software, and data, as well as historical retention policies to allow rollback in the event of undesirable changes such as ransomware, failed OS, or application updates or data corruption.
+SC//Platform offers scheduled snapshot retention, remote snapshot replication to centralized data center or cloud as well as third-party backup software integrations to comprehensively address these needs across edge locations.

 2 If each of two servers contains 4 x 2TB SSD’s for total of 16TB raw storage.
-If each server first created a local RAID array (either RAID6 or Raid5 with spare) from the disks, that would result in 4TB usable storage.
+If each server first created a local RAID array (either RAID6 or Raid5 with spare) from the disks, that would result in 4TB of usable storage.
 Which would be mirrored to the RAID array on the second system.
 So ultimately that system can store 4TB of data - or 25% of the raw 16TB storage.

 5 SC//HyperCore is available pre-loaded on a wide range of existing Scale Computing appliance models as well as software only licensing for a wide range of existing servers.
 For large scale deployments Scale can test and certify many existing or preferred x86 based server / system configurations as part of a large scale enterprise licensing arrangement.